akikuno/midsv/README.md

 MIDSV (Match, Insertion, Deletion, Substitution, and inVersion) is a comma-separated format representing the difference between a reference and a query with the same length as the reference.

+> [!CAUTION]
-> ⚠️ MIDSV is for the target amplicon sequence (10-100 kbp).
+> MIDSV is for the target amplicon sequence (10-100 kbp).
 It may crash when whole chromosomes are used as reference due to running out of memory.

 MIDSV can provides `MIDSV` and `QSCORE`.